xiaomo728/edx-platform/docs/decisions/0010-limit-modulestore-use-in-lms.rst

   Modulestore-related bugs, but it will result in stale data and not an entirely broken experience.

-**Modulestore is a Large Dependency**
+**We can reduce the size of the edx-platform monolith.**
   It is possible that smaller apps like ``course_overviews`` and ``learning_sequences`` could be extracted from edx-platform and become their own app repositories.
 When that happens, an app that lives in its own repository could include those smaller apps as dependencies, simplifying the setup and running of tests.
-Modulestore has proven to be much more challenging to extract in this way, and anything external apps relying on the modulestore will be forced to use dependency inversion mechanisms that are more vulnerable to breaking.
+Modulestore has proven to be much more challenging to extract in this way, and any external apps relying on the modulestore will be forced to use dependency inversion mechanisms that are more vulnerable to breaking as edx-platform evolves.

 Conversion Guide